vikashk1/node/doc/api/util.md

 // Returns: false
 ```

-Note that this method relies on `Object.prototype.toString()` behavior.
+This method relies on `Object.prototype.toString()` behavior.
 It is
 possible to obtain an incorrect result when the `object` argument manipulates
 `@@toStringTag`.